Development of a rational route for vehicles. Calculation of logistics costs for transport

 The distance is 2818 km.

-Based on the norm of the gross composition weight on the site and cf. tare weight of a car, the length of the train is 64 cars.
+Based on the norm of the gross weight of the composition on the site and avg. the tare weight of the wagon, the length of the train is 64 wagons.

-The calculation is based on the statistical data of the Main Computer Center of Russian Railways and is shown in Table 5.
+The calculation is based on statistical data from the Main Computing Center of JSC Russian Railways and is shown in Table 5.

-Table 5 - Natural indicators for determining the dependent costs when passing the flow in the compositions of direct routes
+Table 5 - Natural indicators for determining dependent costs when passing traffic in direct routes

 Length, km Luch